 Our principals are Charity, Unity, Fraternity, and Patriotism.
 Most men who join remain members for life.
-If you are interested in serving your church and community contact us:
+If you are interested in serving your church and community, please join us!

-The Men’s Club was formed to provide parish men a meaningful organization in which to belong and participate in.
-The goal was to organize, provide fellowship, and to help the Parish in its endeavors to spread the work of God by providing time and talent when needed.
+The Men’s Club was founded over 20 years ago to provide parish men with a meaningful organization in which to belong and participate.
+The goal is to organize, provide fellowship and to help the Parish in its endeavors to spread the word of God by volunteering time and talent when needed.

 Minister of Hospitality

 The Ministers of Hospitality have a special role at every parish liturgy, supported by the gifts of the Holy Spirit.
 In their welcoming and Christ-like attitude, ministers of hospitality ensure that the faithful see and experience the love of Christ.

 Ministry to the Sick